 Are you struggling to pay your bills because you cannot work due to a disability?
 People who have worked in the past may be eligible to collect social security disability (SSD) insurance benefits while they are unable to work.
 Payroll deductions fund this insurance program, so receiving SSD benefits is not the same as applying for assistance.
 You may be eligible to receive SSD benefits if you are expected to be disabled for at least one year.

-The review process takes several months, and many people find that they are denied benefits because of a simple error on the application.
-Appealing the SSA’s decision is as complex as applying in the first place, so it’s important for you to give yourself the best chance of being approved from the start.
-You can achieve this goal by consulting an experienced Miami SSD attorney.
+The review process takes several months, and many people find that they are denied benefits because of a simple error that they made on the application.
+Appealing the SSA’s decision is as complex as applying for SSD benefits in the first place, so it is important for you to get the best chance of being approved from the start.
+You can achieve this goal by consulting an experienced Miami SSD Lawyer.

 The SSA is very strict about eligibility requirements.

 Even if you are considered to be eligible for SSD benefits, you may be worried that these benefits will not be enough to support you and your family.
 The good news is that the SSA does take your dependents into consideration when your monthly benefit is being calculated.

 For this reason, it is important to ensure that you provide thorough information about your household in your application paperwork.
 The best way to ensure that you can provide for your family despite your disability is by consulting a Social Security Office in Miami.